 At the campervan you can buy refreshments and basic food; perfect timing for a Freddo Cappuccino and some swimming.
 The water is amazing here and when the wind picks up, swim just behind the rocks.
 You can rent beds and sun umbrellas for 6 EUR per day.

 The friendly Greek in the campervan allowed me to use one for a while.
 The stones on Ios are so colorful, found a special one with glitter in it.
-Indeed I brought some stones for decoration at home; free souvenirs!
+I brought some stones for decoration at home; free souvenirs!

 3. Port Area (Ormos)

 Heading for lunch now and drove to the port after the Theodoti beach.
 Driving on the scooter gives me such a free feeling.
-You have to be careful and not drive too fast of course (for me max 35 km), the roads could be slipper with stones and holes in it.
+You have to be careful and not drive too fast of course (for me max 35 km), the roads can be slippery with stones and holes in it.
 The Gialos beach close to the port was full with restaurants and some hotels.
 I parked the motorbike between that beach and the port.
 It is a nice area to walk and spot the yachts.
 You can find souvenir shops, supermarkets, banks and restaurants here; a lively neighborhood even in low season.

 4. Sunset Church Walk